 Moderator: Vít Dočkal, INDRC

-- Petr Braťka – Unit of Preclinical assessment, Czech metrology institute (ČMI)
+- Mgr.
+Petr Braťka – Unit of Preclinical assessment, Czech metrology institute (ČMI)

 Representative of academia: